basho/riak_shell/README.md

 Lacunae
 -------

-The shell is in early stages.
+The shell is in the early stages.
 The following are well supported:
 * extensible architecture
 * logging
 * replay/regression